jonesdevelopment/sonar-api/SECURITY.md

 ## Reporting a Vulnerability

-Please open a `Bug report` issue here:
+If you find an issue or a vulnerability, please open a `Bug report` issue here:
 * https://github.com/jonesdevelopment/sonar-api/issues